ricardoserradas/feat-flag-sample/docs/01-key-vault.md

 inside the `ConfigureAppConfiguration` method.
 But only when `IsProduction()` is true.

+We'll see how and where we store the `KeyVault:*` values below.

 ### Inject an instance of `IConfiguration` to the App

 We're going to use Singleton to have an instance of `IConfiguration` available